-Centralizing assay data so it can be easily viewed and analyzed in a single place is one of the core challenges laboratory teams encounter.
-Without centralized assay data, teams must turn to time consuming and error prone manual integration methods to collaborate and maximize the value of their analytical data.
+Centralizing biologics assay data so it can be easily viewed and analyzed in a single place is one of the core challenges biotherapeutic research teams encounter.
+Without centralized assay data, teams must turn to time-consuming and error-prone manual integration methods to collaborate and maximize the value of their analytical data.

-LabKey Server’s robust mechanisms for defining assays and uploading assay data are helpful for bringing analytical data into a single system, but LabKey Biologics takes this one step further and provides valuable structure and connections that help biologics research teams understand how that analytical data fits into the larger context.
+LabKey Server’s robust mechanisms for defining assays and uploading assay data are helpful for bringing analytical data into a single system, but our biologics software– LabKey Biologics, takes this one step further and provides valuable structure and connections that help biologics research teams understand how that analytical data fits into the larger context.

 LabKey Assay Designs: Standardizing Analytical Data Structures